gelmio/oblivious-svelte/oblivious/Oblivious.md

 I think the way I want to structure my life when I get back home is of physical and mental exhaustion, *every day*.
 Have the eyes roll into the back of my head even before it hits the pillow.
 That's what brings happiness and contentment, I reckon.
 An honest day's work and an honest day's learning.
-I think that when I was back home - pre-trip - I had the physical side down-pat.
+I think that before the trip I had the physical side down-pat.
 Logging big miles into my running shoes every day was making me sleep like a baby at night.
-But I neglected the other side - the mental side.
-Almost completely - in the four years I worked at the desk I don't think that I learned hardly any new practical skills or absorbed any real practical knowledge about *anything*.
+But I neglected the mental side almost completely; in the four years I worked at the desk I don't think that I learned hardly any new practical skills or absorbed any real practical knowledge about *anything*.
 I ceased to be a student.
 I settled in to knowing what I needed to know in order to do my job, and no more.
 Not through lack of opportunity, but rather through a lack of gumption.
 Lack of curiosity.
 I didn’t give a shit for it.
 I tried - half-arsed - with music.
 I put too much faith in osmosis - the idea that if I put myself in the right environment, that I'll just "pick it up"; if I soak myself in something that it will sink in eventually.